 Are you looking for the best Security Orchestration and Automation (SOAR) software?
 We’ve got you covered.
 We’ve put some of the top SOAR tools to the test to help you find which solutions are best for you.
 Let’s dive in.

-Here is our list of the six best SOAR software:
+Here is our list of the eight best SOAR software:

 - Rapid7 InsightConnect Ingrates well into other Rapid7 tools such as Metasploit.

 - LogRhythm NextGen SIEM Platform Uses behavioral analysis to stop internal and external threats.

 - IBM Security SOAR Suitable solution for large enterprises

 - Siemplify Uses drag-and-drop WYSIWYG builders to create workflows and automation.